Stenophlebiidae: Classification

 The family group taxon was established by Needham (1903) as subfamily Stenophlebinae (sic) of the extinct damsel-dragonfly family Heterophlebiidae.
 It was emended and elevated to family rank Stenophlebiidae by Handlirsch (1906).
 Stenophlebia Hagen, 1866 is the type genus of this family.

 The species Sinostenophlebia zhanjiakouensis was originally assigned to the family Stenophlebiidae; however, the position and status of this species is very uncertain due to the poor preservation and insufficient original description.
 Zheng et al. (2016) transferred this species to the family Aeschnidiidae, and considered the genus Sinostenophlebia to be a likely junior synonym of the genus Leptaeschnidium.

 Bechly (2005) could show that the very small species "Stenophlebia" casta from the Upper Jurassic Solnhofen Plattenkalk of Germany is not related to Stenophlebiidae.
 It is now classified as Parastenophlebia casta in a separate family Parastenophlebiidae that belongs to the extinct damsel-dragonfly suborder Heterophlebioptera.

-The family contains 9 described genera with totally 18 species:
+The family contains 9 described genera with a total of 18 species: